-The Nomination Committee held two meetings during the year ended 31 December 2021.
+The Nomination Committee held one meeting during the year ended 31 December 2022.
 Attendance of Nomination Committee member at such meeting was:

 Name of Director Attendance

-Dr. HUA Min (Chairman) 2/2
+Dr. HUA Min (Chairman) 1/1

-Mr. ONG Ka Thai 2/2
+Mr. ONG Ka Thai 1/1

-Mr. YICK Wing Fat Simon 2/2
+Mr. YICK Wing Fat Simon 1/1

-During the year, the Nomination Committee reviewed current Board structure, size and composition, the independence of the INEDs, considered the qualifications of the retiring Directors standing for election at the annual general meeting, reviewed the training and continuous professional development of the Directors and professional staff, reviewed and considered the proposed changes of Executive Director and a member of the Remuneration Committee (the resignation of Mr. WU Bin and the proposed appointment of Mr. ZHAO Tian to fill the said vacancy) and recommended to the Board for such appointment.
+During the year, the Nomination Committee reviewed current Board structure, size and composition, assessed the independence of the INEDs, considered the qualifications of the retiring Directors standing for election at the annual general meeting, reviewed the training and continuous professional development of the Directors and professional staff, reviewed and considered the proposed changes in composition of the Remuneration Committee and the Investment Committee following the resignation of Dr. WANG Ching, as well as the proposed appointment of Mr. CHOW Wang (fund manager of the Investment Manager) as a member of the Investment Committee to fill the vacancy in the Investment Committee, and recommended to the Board for such appointment.